chnm/model-articles/content/articles/blocknewman.md

 Beyond tracing the
-historiography related to gender and the shifts toward cultural, rather than social, histories in many circles, I also wanted to note that there were costs to this beyond terminology.
-Gender wound up displacing what may have been more overtly feminist classifications like sexism, patriarchy, etc. To be clear, gender was a radical and empowering analytic tool for many women's historians (myself included) in the 1990s.
+historiography related to gender and the shifts toward cultural, rather than social, histories in many circles, I also wanted to note that there were costs to this beyond just a terminological shift.
+"Gender" wound up displacing what may have been more overtly feminist classifications like sexism, patriarchy, etc. To be clear, gender was a radical and empowering analytic tool for many women's historians (myself included) in the 1990s.
 But looking back, I wonder if it gained traction in part because it could seem less challenging to the status quo.
-I could imagine a contemporary parallel to working on issuses related to "race" versus "white supremacy," terms that may address similar issues but carry very different valences.
+I could imagine a contemporary parallel to scholarship related to "race" versus "white supremacy," terms that may address similar issues but carry very different valences.
 {{% /notation %}}